OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

 - Is the token sufficiently long and random?

   Tokens sent this way are typically shorted, as they are intended to be manually typed by the user, rather than being embedded in a link.
-It's fairly common for applications to use six numeric digits, which only provides ~20 bits of security (feasible for an online brute-force attack), rather than the 128+ bits that would be present in an emailed token.
+It's fairly common for applications to use six numeric digits, which only provides ~20 bits of security (feasible for an online brute-force attack), rather than the typically longer email token.

   This makes it much more important that the password reset functionality is protected against brute-force attacks.